The height of skew Dyck paths with two variants of downsteps: Enumeration of skew Dyck paths with two variants of down-steps

 The asymptotic expansion of the series appeared in many papers, in particular in \cite{HPW}, where many technical details are provided.
 We continue with

 We need the expansion around the critical values;

 By singularity analysis, the coefficient of $z^n$ in the last approximation is asymptotic to $\dfrac{9^n}{n}$.
-For the average height, we need to divide this by the total number of relevant paths of semilength $n$.
+For the average height, we need to divide this by the total number of relevant paths of semi-length $n$.

 The generating function $S(z)$ will be expanded:

 Thus (singularity analysis, \cite{FO})

 the desired quotient is then asymptotic to